Yan Qing: Background

-Yan Qing, who is more than six chi tall, is a handsome youth with a fair complexion, red lips, thick eyebrows, broad shoulders and a narrow waist.
-Tattoos of big bright flowers cover his body.
-In addition to his skill in martial arts, archery and wrestling, Yan Qing sings well and plays many kinds of instruments.
-His charming looks, his proficiency in learning new tongues and his astuteness in assessing situations and picking up leads make him an ideal spy and infiltrator.
-He realises this potential after joining Liangshan.
+The novel describes Yan Qing as a handsome youth over six chi tall, with a fair complexion, red lips, thick eyebrows, broad shoulders, a narrow waist, and large, bright-coloured floral tattoos all over his body.
+Besides being highly-skilled in martial arts, archery and wrestling, he also sings well and plays various instruments.
+His charming looks, aptitude for picking up new skills, and social astuteness make him an ideal candidate for a spy.